Hollies

 Partial shade

 Stiff spiny leaves look like rough leather.
-Yellow flower clusters form in early spring followed by small clusters of bluish-purple berries that resemble grapes.
+Yellow flower clusters form in early spring followed by small clusters of bluish-purple berries that resemble grapes (upper left corner) in summer.
 A single plant is all you need.

 Northern Beauty